pdidev/pdi2sensei/README.md

 # [pdi2sensei](https://github.com/pdidev/pdi2sensei)

-Here we have an in transit / in situ solution, that interfaces with your simulation using [ PDI ](https://pdi.julien-bigot.fr/master/) and [ pdi2sensei ](https://github.com/pdidev/pdi2sensei).
-Hereby pdi2sensei takes care of the data transformation and setting up all the needed connections.
-This allows a very easy and reduced setup for the user of the simulation.
+The goal of pdi2sensei is to enable simulations easier use of in situ methods.
+This goal is approached by using [ PDI ](https://pdi.julien-bigot.fr/master/) as the interface that is included in the simulation code.
+Afterward, this interface can be used to specify different I/O operations and enable in situ using pdi2sensei.
+These changes can be made in a separate file, that can be changed after building the simulation.

+Using pdi2sensei removes the direct dependencies of the simulation code to the in situ libraries, reducing the difficulties for the simulation development.
+Furthermore, pdi2sensei employs an in transit model, therefore transporting the data to a different node, before doing the actual visualization on those extra nodes.
+To have a flexible solution with good transport mechanisms we use different libraries like [ SENSEI ](https://github.com/SENSEI-insitu/SENSEI) and  [ ADIOS2 ](https://adios2.readthedocs.io/en/latest/introduction/introduction.html).
+This may sound like a counterintuitive solution to make it easier, but in pdi2sensei we set the data transport and in situ visualization with [Catalyst from ParaView]((https://www.paraview.org/in-situ/)) as the default, so there is no need to make changes there, so this complexity does not touch the end-user.

 PDI (PDI data interface) is a library interface for multiple different I/O libraries.
 PDI allows users to customize the data output of the simulation via a configuration file without recompiling the simulation or needing those libraries at build time.
 Here we are using PDI as our interface to the simulation and include an in transit / in situ solution as our PDI I/O configuration.

-For this solution, we are using the python library pdi2sensei, which transforms the data to the VTK format and interacts with [ SENSEI ](https://github.com/SENSEI-insitu/SENSEI) for us.
-In SENSEI we utilize ADIOS2 for a scalable data transport to transport the data to our visualization endpoint (to minimize any impacts of the visualization on the simulation).
-This endpoint is running the second instance of SENSEI, that is accepting the data via ADIOS2 and passes it on to [ParaView Catalyst](https://www.paraview.org/in-situ/) for a predefined visualization script and interactive live visualization.

 The following overview shows all the components, that are used in the default configuration: